 - To enter a simple command, enter the command keyword. - To enter multiple commands, enter each command in the required order.
-For example, to enable Privileged Exec command mode, and display the startup configuration, enter:
+For example, to enable Privileged Exec command mode, and display the startup configuration, enter the following commands.
+The default password "super" is used to change from Normal Exec to Privileged Exec mode:

+'''

+Console>enable

+Password:

-Console>enable Console#show startup-config
+Console#show startup-config

+'''